 EVALUATION R UBRICS PROJECT PHASE I : INTERIM EVALUATION Sl.
-No. Parameters Marks Poor Fair Very Good Outstanding ΓΙΟΝ (20 MARKS) 1-a Topic identification, selection, formulation of objectives and/or literature survey (Group assessment) [CO1] 10 The team has failed to come with a relevant topic.
-The review of literature provides very little of the background information on the relevant topic.
-No critical analysis or identification of gaps is carried out.
-Most of the statements are quoted directly and the team tried to gather information as such without verifying the authenticity.
-No literature review was properly conducted and no objectives formed so far.
-The team has identified a topic.
-The review of literature provides some of the background information and needs to be revised.
+No. Parameters Marks Poor Fair Very Good Outstanding 1-a Topic identification, selection, formulation of objectives and/or literature survey (Group assessment) [CO1] 10 identification of gaps is carried out.Most of the statements are quoted directly and the team tried to gather information as such without verifying the authenticity. provides some of the background information and needs to be revised.
 Critical analysis of the literature is missing and suggestions were given to improve the relevance and to identify the gaps.
 Relevant references were missing and there is no clear evidence to explain the topic identified.
-Identified some objectives but not strong enough to explain it.
-The selection of topic is relevant after brainstorming and good evidences are documented.
+Identified some objectives but The selection of topic is relevant after brainstorming and good evidences are documented.
 The review of literature is appropriate and most background information is provided.
 The relevant references were clearly reviewed but there is scope of improvement Objectives identified with good clarity but some objectives need to be improved.
-The topic selected is highly relevant to real world problem and is potentially innovative.
 The team shows extreme interest in the topic and has conducted extensive literature survey in connection with the topic.
 Literature review was also conducted well.
-Identified gaps, problems and made inferences from literature review The team has come up with clear objectives which are viable.
-(0 - 3 Marks) (4 - 6 Marks) (7 - 9 Marks) (10 Marks) 1-b Socio- environmenta l relevance/ Innovation/ Creativity (Group assessment) [CO2] 5 The objective of the project has neither social nor environmental relevance.
-The project does not involve elements of creativity and innovation.
-The objective of the project has least social or environmental relevance.
-No major contributions in innovative aspects.
+Identified gaps, problems and made inferences from literature (0 - 3 Marks) (4 - 6 Marks) (7 - 9 Marks) (10 Marks) 1-b Socio- environmenta l relevance/ Innovation/ Creativity (Group 5 assessment) [CO2] The objective of the project has neither social nor environmental relevance.
+The project does not involve elements of creativity and innovation. least social or environmental relevance.
 The objective of the project is socially or environmentally relevant.
-The project involves some elements of creativity and innovation.
-The objective of the project has great social/environmental relevance.
-The objective is highly innovative and involves creativity. · - • (0 - 1 Marks) (2 - 3 Marks) (4 Marks) (5 Marks)
+The project involves some elements of creativity and innovation. relevance.
+(0 - 1 Marks) (2 - 3 Marks) (4 Marks) (5 Marks)

-Interimetation and allocation.
-(Group assessment) [CO2]project. • The students do not have any awareness on the budget required.have not formalized a budget plan.detailed one. • Better task allocation among group members.• All materials / resources w identified and listed. • Detailed budgeting is done each member knows well ab their individual tasks.(0 -1 Marks)(2 - 3 Marks)(4 Marks)(5 Marks) 1-c Planning, Scheduling and Resources/ Tasks Identification and allocation.
+1-c Project Planning, Scheduling and Resources/ Tasks Identification and allocation.
 (Group assessment) [CO2] 5 No evidence of planning or scheduling of the project.
-The students did not have any idea on what materials / resources to be used in the project.
-The students do not have any awareness on the budget required.
-Some evidence of a primary plan.
-Some ideas on the materials /resources required.
-The students have some idea on the finances required and they have not formalized a budget plan.
-Some indication on task allocation among the team members.
-(2 - 3 Marks) Good evidence of planning done.
-Materials were listed and thought out, but needs improvement.
-Schedules prepared were not a detailed one.
-Better task allocation among group members. innovative project planning.
-Charts were used to depic detailed project scheduling.
+The students did not have any idea on what materials / Some ideas on the materials /resources required.
+The students have some idea on the finances required and they have not formalized a budget plan. • Schedules prepared were not a Charts were used to depict detailed project scheduling.
 Modern tools were used to track the project.
-All materials / resources were identified and listed.
-Detailed budgeting is done and each member knows well about their individual tasks.
-(5 Marks) (0 -1 Marks) (2 - 3 Marks) (4 Marks) (5 Marks) (0 -1 Marks) (2 - 3 Marks) (4 Marks) (5 Marks)
+All materials / resources were (0 -1 Marks) (2 - 3 Marks) (4 Marks) (5 Marks) Total - 20 marks

-EVALUATION RUBRICS PROJECT PHASE I: FINAL EVALUATION Sl.
-No. Parameters Marks Poor Fair Very Good Outstanding 1-d Formulation of Design / Methodology and Progress (Group assessment) [CO2] 5 Team members have no idea about the design and the methodology adopted.
-Team has no progress after the evaluation.
-Extensive support required from the project supervisor to achieve a satisfactory execution of various stages of the project.
-The students have some knowledge on the design procedure to be adopted, and the methodologies.
-Not made much progress in the design.
-Needs assistance at various stages of the project.
-The team is comfortable with design methods adopted and have made some progress.
+EVALUATION RUBRICS PROJECT PHASE I: FINAL EVALUATION SI.
+No. Parameters Marks Poor Fair Very Good Outstanding PHASE I FINAL EVALUATION (30 MARKS) 1-d Formulation of Design / Methodology and Progress (Group assessment) [CO2] 5 methodology adopted.Team has no progress after the evaluation.Extensive support required from the project supervisor the methodologies.Not made much progress in the design.Needs assistance at various The team is comfortable with design methods adopted and have made some progress.
 The methodologies were known to them to a larger extend.
 Adherence to action plan and effective organization of activities.
 Needs some assistance from faculty to arrive at feasible solutions to problems.
 The team is having a well-defined design methodology and Excellent knowledge in design procedure.
 Good adherence to action plan and organization of activities effectively within the time frame.
 Development and implementation of feasible solutions within the time period.
 (0 -1 Marks) (2-3 Marks) (4 Marks) (5 Marks)